KTC96/TheGreenDragonPubQuiz/README.md

 ### Typography

- I used google fonts to browse fonts which fit my theme.
+ I used Google Fonts to browse fonts that fit my theme.
 I decided on Cinzel decorative for my main heading and answer buttons and Cardo for other text.

 ### Imagery